srpattison/AmsterdamBlockchainWeek/events/web3-community-builders-5-lessons-from-bayc/README.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Web3 Community Builders: 5 Lessons from BAYC
+name: Web3 Community Builders - 5 Lessons from BAYC

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.